rensphilipsen/laravel-ns-api/README.md

     $api = new NSApi();

     // The first parameter is the stations `code`.
-    // The second parameter is the amount of arrivals/journeys.
+    // The second parameter (optional) is the amount of arrivals/journeys.
 Defaults to 32.
     $api->getArrivalsByStationCode('ut', 32)
 ```